 This technique improves the tree’s shape, especially if there has been vigorous growth.
 The result of shearing is a bushy tree with a beautiful shape.
 Also, pruning away any dead and diseased branches is essential.

 If you’ve decided to place your Christmas tree indoors, you should know how to take proper care of it.
 Every plant has its own special requirements and the Nordmann Fir is no exception.
 Here are a few very simple tips on how to preserve a Nordmann Fir Christmas tree around the holidays:

 Nothing can beat the look and scent of a live Christmas tree.
 It just has that unreplaceable holiday vibe.
-If you’re still wondering whether you should get a real Christmas tree this year, here are benefits which can help you decide:
+If you’re still wondering whether you should get a real Christmas tree this year, here are benefits that can help you decide:

 Christmas is the holiday we all love and can’t wait for.
 However, sometimes it can become quite stressful, especially when it comes to preparation.
 That’s why we advise you to start early and why not with the purchase of your Nordmann Fir Christmas tree?
 Think ahead so you can fully enjoy your favourite holiday this season.
 Happy tree hunting!

 Do you buy real or artificial Christmas trees?
 Have you ever grown a real Nordmann Fir Christmas tree?
 Tell us in the comments!